baileyp/advent-of-code-2017/common/day-18/README.md

 Loading the instructions takes O(I) time and space, where `I` is the number of instructions in the input.
 Each of the individual instructions have an O(1) time cost so following the instructions takes O(N) time where `N` is the number of instructions before the exit/halt condition is reached.

-Space complexity remains at O(I).
+Overall, then, time complexity is O(I + N) requiring O(I) space.

 ## Part 2